Dogs For Sale Sydney

 Common Questions to Ask your Dog Breeder

-It is very important that you see your desired puppy with its parents and siblings.
+It is very important that you see your desired dog with its parents and siblings.
 This way, you avoid adopting a dog that might be sick or poorly bred.
 Often, you may not meet the father because it isn’t usually owned by the breeder.
 Meeting the mother alone will do.

 When meeting the dam, see if she has an excellent temperament, appears healthy, and is clean.
 Look for positive characteristics that her offspring might inherit from her.
 She should be at least over a year old but not too old.